milomedia/tilix/_drafts/2019-09-03-duni-turbo-charges-innovation.md

 ## The results

 In helping to sustain success at Duni, Tilix has introduced novel ideas in both evolutionary and disruptive innovation contexts.
-Tilix advice has been a catalyst for turning strategy into action.
+Tilix's advice has been a catalyst for turning strategy into action.

 ![](http://www.tilix.uk.s3.amazonaws.com/img/blogs/duni/magnuscarlsson_570x420-2.jpg)